Connecting With Customers: Segmentation vs Personalization

 6. Create quizzes, puzzles, or interactive tools on your website.
 Require users to enter their email addresses to receive personalized results or insights.

 7. Offer a free email course that provides valuable information over several days.
-These work remarkably well, and you should use them to collect email addresses at the start of the course and continue to nurture these leads with an email drip campaign.
+These work remarkably well, and you should use them to collect email addresses at the start of the course and continue to target these leads with an email drip campaign.

-8. Use surveys or feedback forms on your website to collect user opinions.
+8. Use email surveys or feedback forms on your website to collect user opinions.
 Include an option for participants to provide their email addresses for additional information.

 We saved the best lead gen tool for last.